-- Represent the community and technical college system on education policy issues to the state Legislature, universities, superintendent of public instruction, the Washington Student Achievement Council, state agencies and state level business and labor organizations.
+- Represent the community and technical college system on education policy issues to the state Legislature, colleges and universities, Office of the Superintendent of Public Instruction, the Washington Student Achievement Council, state agencies and state-level business and labor organizations.

 - Provide leadership for and manage the Education Services division.
 Work with division staff to establish system and agency priorities in workforce education, adult literacy, academic transfer, K-12 articulation and transitions, equity and diversity, student services, eLearning, accountability and agency research.